Spaces available for reservation:

 The only time a lab should be left open is when the teacher is present in the room.

 Labs should be secured for overnight storage.
-Laptops should be replaced within the Lab cart and locked.
+Chromebooks should be replaced within the lab cart and locked.

 Allow the labs to be used when a substitute teacher is replacing them for the day.